Is it worth installing a solar system?

 So is it worth installing a solar system?

-Clearly, a well designed system which uses or saves the energy for a specific purpose and consumes a consistent amount of energy over time is a good project to run on solar energy, and fridges do just that.
-A system that fluctuated in energy use needs to be big enough to work well when the energy demand is high day or night and the rest of the time it is an expensive bit of equipment sitting idle with nothing to do.
+Clearly, a well designed solar system designed for a specific purpose will work great as long as the energy demands stay the same.
+The system must be designed to handle the worst case scenario and not crash.
+A system that fluctuated in energy use is harder to cater for and needs to be big enough to work well when the energy demand is high day or night and the rest of the time it is an expensive bit of equipment sitting idle with nothing to do.
 So pick your project carefully.

-We have custom designed systems that use a combination of solar and fossil fuels because the customer demand fluctuates, an example would be an off grid Bach that is used excessively during summer periods, when all the whanau come to visit at the same time, the demand on the solar system would be high during that period, and that is just the time when it should not fail, we designed a solar system with a backup generator that starts automatically when the battery reaches a preset discharge threshold.
+We have custom designed systems that use a combination of solar and fossil fuels because the customer demand fluctuates, an example would be an off grid Bach that is used excessively during summer periods, when all the Whanau come to visit at the same time, the demand on the solar system would be high during that period, and that is just the time when it should not fail, in this case we would have a solar system with a backup generator that starts automatically when the battery reaches a pre-set discharge threshold.

 Is it going to save me money?